The safe operation of scooters help provide an important transportation device for the campus community. This website provides information on:

 These recommendations were developed in coordination with PTS, UTPD, Office of Campus Safety, University Health Services, Office of the Vice President of Student Affairs, Legal Affairs, Financial and Administrative Services, and campus governance groups.

+Electric scooters are available for usage by campus visitors, students, staff and faculty.
 Those who utilize electric scooters must operate them according to campus rules and regulations.

 - Scooters may only be operated in areas where bicycle traffic is allowed.

 - Scooters should be operated at a low speed in the presence of pedestrians and pedestrians always have the right of way.

 - Scooters must be operated in a safe manner and may be subject to citations if operated in manner determined to be reckless.

 - Scooters should be parked at bike racks or in designated scooter parking spaces/areas only.